AdityaSavara/JSONGrapher/README.md

 https://adityasavara.github.io/JSONGrapher/

 JSON grapher allows creating scatter-line plots from one or more JSON files containing x-y data.
+You can upload the example files to the above link to try using JSONGrapher.

+JSONGrapher also automatically converts between different units, which are provided within parentheses in the data file.

 The direct links to the example files are:
  https://github.com/AdityaSavara/JSONGrapher/raw/main/data/CO2AdsorptionNaX2.json